kiloOhm/GUICreator/README.md

 		addInput(string name, CuiRectTransformComponent rectangle, Action<BasePlayer, string[]> callback, string parent = "Hud", string close = null, GuiColor panelColor = null, int charLimit = 100, GuiText text = null, float FadeIn = 0, float FadeOut = 0, bool isPassword = false, bool CursorEnabled = true, string imgName = null)

 	If you specify names of other elements within the container in the "close" strings of Buttons and Inputs, said elements and their children will be destroyed on click/enter
-	I recommend using the least complex method (plainPanel, plainButton, text, image) for your task to reduce CuiElements that are sent to clients.
+	I recommend using the least complex method (plainPanel, plainButton, text, image) for your task to reduce Cui Components that are sent to clients.
 	Singular GUI Elements can only be parented to other Elements within their container.
 Children Elements are destroyed upon destruction of their parents and have their frame overridden to be the RectTransform of their parent.
 	Instead of parents, all methods take a layer also.